Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ***Note: Later in the tutorial, you'll create the functions for emitting events and error handling in the other library contracts.
 For now, you can import them as modules from the same directory.***

 ### Creating Proposals
-The Create Proposal function allow any DAO member to submit a proposal for funding or starting a new project.
-It tracks the members funding proposals that request specific tokens from the DAO treasury.
-A proposal must be submitted to the DAO contract to start the voting process.
+The Create Proposal function allow any Dao member to submit a proposal for funding or starting a new project.
+It tracks the members funding proposals that request specific tokens from the Dao treasury.
+A proposal must be submitted to the Dao contract to start the voting process.

 The `create_proposal()` function is implemented by taking in 3 input `acceptance_percentage: u64`, `duration: u64`, and `proposal_transaction: Proposal`, then it checks if the duration is greater than zero `require(0 < duration, CreationError::DurationCannotBeZero);`.
  And if the acceptance percentage is within the valid range (0-100) `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`.